-This fall Truman hired a local tree company to be available for tree pruning and removals as might be required due to pedestrian hazards or weather.
-Truman was awarded a Tree Resource Improvement and Maintenance (TRIM) grant for winter of 2020-21 for tree pruning throughout campus.
+Fall 2022 Truman hired a local tree company to be available for tree pruning and removals as might be required due to pedestrian hazards or weather.
+Truman was awarded a Tree Resource Improvement and Maintenance (TRIM) grant for winter of 2022 for removing primarily Ash trees throughout campus.